 We all know that the best way to keep your insurance rates as low as possible is by limiting your exposure to risk.
 As a driver, it is your responsibility to obey traffic laws, drive with care, and to always remain aware of your surroundings.

-For over 35 years now, the experienced brokers at Bow Valley Insurance of Calgary have provided Canadians with excellent insurance coverage at exceptional rates.
-By working with several national insurers, all of whom are competing for your business, we are able to offer a number of personalized options for your car insurance coverage.
+For over 35 years now, the experienced brokers at Bow Valley Insurance have provided Canadians with excellent insurance coverage at exceptional rates.
+By working with national insurers, all of whom are competing for your business, we are able to offer a number of personalized options for your car insurance coverage.

 You Are An Insured Motorist, Right?

 Car insurance protects everyone on the roads, and accidents happen.
 As per Alberta law, the minimum coverage for third-party liability required is $200,000., with the option to purchase much higher limits.